14 Newcastle Beaches You Will Love

 Newcastle Ocean Baths, with its historic art deco facade, is a feature of the city.
 Often used in promotional shots of the city, the baths opened to the public before the end of WWI but did not officially open until 1922.

-The extremely popular complex has two pools, a 50m lap pool for those on a mission and one for people wanting to splash about.
+The immensely popular complex has two pools, a 50m lap pool for those on a mission and one for people wanting to splash about..
 Down the centre is a concrete divider that makes the perfect spot to sit and rest.
 The pool is open year-round but closed for cleaning once a week.
 The change rooms are open until 7pm each day.

 Right next door to the ocean baths is a great choice for those with young kids, the Canoe Pool.
 Located at the northern end of the beach, the pool has a long and interesting history.

 Bogey Hole, Newcastle NSW

-Located in the cliff face just below King Edward Park, the Bogey Hole was constructed by convicts Lieutenant-Colonel James Thomas Morisset, between 1819-1820, who ordered it to be built for his personal use.
+Located in the cliff face just below King Edward Park, the Bogey Hole was constructed by convicts of Lieutenant-Colonel James Thomas Morisset, between 1819-1820, who ordered it to be built for his personal use.

 Access is via a staircase off Shortland Esplanade and it can get really pretty hairy here when the tide is high and seas are rough.
 The pool is about 1.5m deep and best visited in the early morning or late afternoon if you want some room to yourself.